sudhakavya/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 #### Task 1: Disable Azure AD security defaults.

-1. Within the Remote Desktop session to **az30410a-vm1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Adatum Lab | Overview** blade of the Adatum Lab Azure AD tenant.
+1. Within the Remote Desktop session to **az30410a-vm1**, in the Microsoft edge window displaying the Azure portal, navigate to the **Adatum Lab | Overview** blade of the Adatum Lab Azure AD tenant.

 1. On the **Adatum Lab | Overview** blade, in the **Manage** section, select **Properties**.